MichaelDuPlessis/dmalloc/dissertation/chapters/discussion.typ

 #let num_columns = 3

 The results discussed below will be focusing on the small object memory allocator implmentation which means most results will be discussed focusing on 128 bytes and lower.
-Benchmarks up to 2048 bytes have been run for completenetss sake and can be viewed in the appendix but will not be the main focus of this paper.
+Benchmarks up to 2048 bytes have been run for completeness sake and can be viewed in the appendix but will not be the main focus of this paper.

 === Linux